 The yellow flowering form of Veltheimia bracteata is commonly called the sand lily or in Afrikaans sand-ui (sand onion).
 The flowers have a faint greenish tinge.

 The glossy leaves form a ground-level rosette, here growing in nearly full shade in a Western Cape garden.
 The plant is winter growing, the leaves dying back to some extent depending on conditions.
 The habitat is Eastern Cape forests and coastal scrub.

-There are only two species of Veltheimia left after the last revision; the other one being V. capensis that grows in the drier western parts of South Africa.
-It has narrower, more erect and bluish leaves, while the flowers are similar to those of V. bracteata (www.plantzafrica.com; www.pacificbulbsociety.org).
+There are only two species of Veltheimia left since the last revision.
+The other one being V. capensis that grows in the drier western and southern parts of South Africa.
+It has narrower, blue-green leaves, the flowers similar to those of V. bracteata (www.plantzafrica.com; www.pacificbulbsociety.org).